swift-glide/glide/README.md

 app.use(waldoMiddleware)
 ```

-For convenience, Glide introduces a number of middleware generators that handle the most common use cases such as creating passhtrough middleware, routing, CORS, etc. More on these in dedicated sections.
+For convenience, Glide introduces a number of middleware generators that handle the most common use cases such as routing, CORS, etc. More on these in dedicated sections.

 ### Routing